 This is a guest post by Dr. Rae Taylor

-I believe there is a general consensus that buying pizza for the office leads to an unquantifiable increase in office morale.
-I would extend this further and say that in general, food is a great motivator and healthy food, being an energy sustainer, is by extension a visible morale booster.
+I believe there is a general consensus that buying pizza as lunch for the office leads to an unquantifiable increase in office morale.
+And, i would extend this further and say that in general, food is a great motivator and healthy food, being an energy sustainer, is by extension a visible morale booster.
 I once bought some snack bars and jerky for a crew to take with them to a tricky access site.
 When the crew was loading up the van, I could hear excited mutterings like, “Are these really for us?” and “Hey, have you seen that we have snacks?”
 As if it wasn’t pretty much the easiest thing that I could have done for them.

 I was thinking about this while watching the new season of “Queer Eye” (do not judge unless you are also up every few hours feeding a newborn and need something to keep you awake that you don’t have to focus on).
 With the increase in the number of hours we work and commute came a huge increase in people saying they don’t have the time to cook or grocery shop.
 As such, they rely on fast food and take-out, which tends to be less healthy.
 In the show, a member of the makeover team shows the recipient how to cook something that’s easy to make, healthy, and tasty.
 This made me think about how much I would have loved this kind of guidance when I was working crazy hours, and thinking about it more, how much I would love it even now that my schedule is more relaxed, albeit fuller.